garrandall/popular-music-data/tracks/half-of-my-heart-john-mayer.md

 that I can't keep loving you (can't keep loving you) oh, with half of my heart

-I was made to believe i'd never love somebody else
+I was made to believe I'd never love somebody else
 I made a plan, stay the man who can only love himself lonely was the song I sang, 'til the day you came Showing me another way and all that my love can bring